2-Bromobutane

 2-Bromobutane is an isomer of 1-bromobutane.
 Both compounds share the molecular formula C4H9Br.
 2-Bromobutane is also known as sec-butyl bromide or methylethylbromomethane.
+It is a colorless liquid with a pleasant odor.
 Because it contains bromine, a halogen, it is part of a larger class of compounds known as alkyl halides.
-It is a colorless liquid with a pleasant odor.
 Because the carbon atom connected to the bromine is connected to two other carbons the molecule is referred to as a secondary alkyl halide.
 2-Bromobutane is chiral and thus can be obtained as either of two enantiomers designated as (R)-(−)-2-bromobutane and (S)-(+)-2-bromobutane.

 2-Bromobutane is relatively stable, but is toxic and flammable.
 When treated with a strong base, it is prone to undergo an E2 reaction, which is a bimolecular elimination reaction, resulting in (predominantly) 2-butene, an alkene (double bond).
 2-Bromobutane is an irritant, and harmful if ingested.
 It can irritate and burn skin and eyes.